-- c.
-Medical bills verified prior to payment and reviewed for reasonableness, medical necessity, and relationship to the accident. - d.
-Wage rate/working hours verified with employer, using wage/salary verification forms. - e.
-Lost wages confirmed by employer's statement as to time missed and by physician's statement verifying disability for that period of time. - f.
+- 1. No payment shall be made until the reported loss has been verified and: - e.
+The deductible applied if applicable. - f.
+Benefits coordinated in conjunction with existing health carrier and wage continuation plans. - g.
+Medical bills verified prior to payment and reviewed for reasonableness, medical necessity, and relationship to the accident. - h.
+Wage rate/working hours verified with employer, using wage/salary verification forms. - i.
+Lost wages confirmed by employer's statement as to time missed and by physician's statement verifying disability for that period of time. - j.
 Investigations promptly conducted.
-Upon agreement to pay, checks shall be issued within 10 business days. - g.
-A litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - h.
+Upon agreement to pay, checks are issued within 10 business days. - k.
+A litigation management program is designed to bring cases to the earliest conclusion at a reasonable value. - 1.
 Legal expenses incurred are itemized, monitored, and related to the claim being paid. - 2.
-In the normal course of claim handling, a file shall be referred for special investigation when discrepancies exist that are unresolved (see list of indicators in Appendix A).
+In the normal course of claim handling, a file shall be referred for special investigation when discrepancies exist that are unresolved.
+Refer to Appendix A for a list of indicators.